paul1956/CareLink/README.md

 07/15/2023

 ## What's New
-New in 3.8.3.2
+New in 3.8.4.0
+- Add support for 780G US new features
 - Voice recognition and speech

-- You can now ask "What is my BG" and other questions using your voice
+    - You can now ask "What is my SG" and other questions using your voice
+    - Audio Alerts and Speech Commands can be disabled by unchecking "Audio Alerts Enabled" under Options menu
+    - Announcement for out of range blood glucose in mmol/L

 - Improve label and calculations for TIR Compliance measurement
 - Improved fonts and images
-- Fix announcement for out of range blood glucose in mmol/L
-- Add support for US 780G new features
+- Legends are no longer abled to be disabled

 New in 3.8.3.1
 - Improve display of Sg values in mmol/M